Band members Related acts

 Fields', 'Take You Home' and 'Jump On It' baring more than a passing

 resemblance to Clapton and company.
-Exemplified by tracks such as
+Fortunato's squealing guitar work

 you.
 Personal favorite - the bizarre, sidelong 'Love Is the